ahuacate/pfsense-setup/README.md

 And click `Save`.
 Your pfSense appliance is now configured for DNS servers.

 # 12. Install Avahi for mdns
-The Avahi package used in pfSense software is a system which facilitates service discovery on a local network.
-This means that a laptop or computer may be connected into a network and instantly be able to view other people to chat with, locate chromecast devices and find printers to print to or find files being shared.
+The Avahi package used in pfSense software is a system that facilitates service discovery on a local network.
+This means that a laptop or computer may be connected to a network and instantly be able to view other people to chat with, locate chromecast devices and find printers to print to or find files being shared.

 ## 12.1.
 Install Avahi Package
 In the pfSense WebGUI go to System > Package Manager > Available Packages and type ‘avahi’ into the search criteria and then click Search.